Updated: Sep 26, 2020

 As children we are pure sponges.
 We soak up every piece of information we come across.
-Our ideas our ideas and ideals are hugely influenced by our environment and the people in it.
+Our beliefs and ideals are hugely influenced by our environment and the people in it.
 Up to the age of around seven, we believe most things we’re told.
-Our unconscious mind is wide open, ingesting any piece of information that comes our way and formulating a set of morals.
+Our unconscious mind is wide open, ingesting any piece of information that comes our way and formulating a set of powerful beliefs and morals.
 This is known as the imprinting phase

 The Buddhists have known about this for many years.
 Indeed, they have a saying “show me the boy and I will show you the man”, so this is not a new concept.
 In our early years we are so receptive to external influences that they can have a significant impact on how we model ourselves and our perspectives on the world